 In this brief tutorial, we are going to learn how to find whether the network cable is connected or not with the Network interface card.
 You can directly go and check the physical network slot on the back of your system to find if the cable is connected or not, but it is not necessary though.
-We can do this using simple commands from where you are.
-There could be plenty of ways to find out the connected state of a network cable in Linux.
-Here, I have listed three easy ways to check if the cable is connected or not.
+We can easily and quickly find the connected state of a network cable in Linux without leaving desk.

 Find the connected state of a network cable in Linux